samuel-hunter/ur-game/docs/api-plan.md

 { "request": "$uri" }
 ```

-The URI's will be provided by the server, and it's recommended that the client
+The URI's will be provided by the server, and it's strongly recommended that
-uses those instead of hardcoded URI's.
+the client uses those instead of hardcoded URI's.

-### Heartbeat
+### Game Board

-A heartbeat tells the server it's alive.
-It's recommended for now to make this
+Request for the board resource.
+Hypermedia control reveals itself on in-game
-request about every 5 seconds.
-The server should automatically disconnect a
+events as the `board` relation, or within `board` resources as the `self`
-client that doesn't respond after about 30 seconds:
+relation:

 ```json
 { "request": "$uri" }